grace0607/grace0607/README.md

 ### Hi there 👋
-🌱 I’m currently learning text analysis in python and programming in java
+🌱 I’m currently learning text analysis in python and programming in java:

-:apple: I'm looking for a mentor in ML/NLP to help me navigate this exciting space
+:apple: I'm looking for a mentor in CS to help me navigate this exciting space
 <!--
 **grace0607/grace0607** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.